vignesh0025/ConfigFiles/README.md

 # ConfigFiles

-## Contains Configuratiion for the following:
+## Contains Configuration for the following:
     * ZSH
     * Tmux
     * Kitty